respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 *Please note that the VNC connection relies on good quality of the network, please have a mental preparation that you will probably get very low refresh rate of the VNC display.*

+### Connect Speaker or Headset

+The board uses the built-in codec of the SOC to render playback.
+Both the JST speaker port and the headset port are driven by their own amplifier, and both amplifiers are connected to the same codec of the SOC.
+The sound card driver that SEEED implemented drives both the capture device and the playback device.
+So there's no discrete capture or playback sound card in ALSA device list.
+They're all named `seeed-8mic-voicecard`.

+The simplest way to heard sound from the board is to plugin a headset.
+If you prefer loud speaker, the board can output up to 8W of drive capability.

 ### Voice Capture and Playback Testing

 #### a) Test via ALSA